Léo Morais: Atlético Paranaense

 On 8 February 2013 Atlético Paranaense signed Léo Morais on loan from Vitória until the end of the 2013 season.
 He quickly became a first team starter and was one of the most important players in the 2013 Copa do Brasil campaign, in which Atlético reached the finals only losing to Flamengo in two matches.

 Flamengo

 After a great 2013 season with Atlético Paranaense Flamengo signed Léo Morais on 2 January 2, 2014, from Vitória, to play as back-up right back for Léo Moura.
 Léo struggled with a series of injuries and never stablished himself as a regular player on Flamengo's roster.

+Internacional (loan)

+Léo Morais moved to Internacional on loan from Flamengo for the 2015 season.
+This was a title-winning loan period for him in Porto Alegre.
+He was an active part of the squad that competed in the Campeonato Brasileiro Série A, where he made 8 appearances.
+Furthermore, he contributed to the club's success in the Copa Libertadores, making 4 appearances in the continental tournament.
+Most importantly, he played 5 times in the Campeonato Gaúcho which Internacional went on to win in 2015.
+In his total of approximately 17 appearances for Internacional, he did not score a goal.

 Second loan to Atlético Paranaense

 On 17 January 2017 Atlético Paranaense extended Léo Morais until the end of 2017 season.
 Although, the player was released from the club in May 2017 due to problems with the club officers.

 Coritiba (loan)

 After having his loan contract cancelled with Atlético Paranaense, rivals Coritiba signed Léo Morais on loan from Flamengo on 9 May 2017 until the end of 2017 season.